aws/amazon-ecs-cli/README.md

 * the ARN of the new `credentials_parameter` created for the registry
 * the list of containers the new `credentials_parameter` should be used for when running a task or service

-We can now use this file with `ecs-cli compose up` to start a task with images in our private registry.
+We can now use this file with `ecs-cli compose` commands to start a task with images in our private registry.

 ### Using private registry credentials when launching tasks or services